leonjovanovic/keywords-extraction/README.md

 # Keyword Extraction

 &nbsp;&nbsp;&nbsp;&nbsp;The goal of this project is to extract meaningful keywords from English text.
-We considered four different approaches to keyword extraction, namely:
+We considered five different approaches to keyword extraction, namely:

 * Approach without pre-trained LM
 * Cosine similarity + candidate embeddings from LM